seansovine/audio_dsp/README.md

 ## ALSA console audio player

-This main project in this repository is a basic console application to play a WAV file from the command line using ALSA.
+The main project in this repository is a basic console audio player built using ALSA.
-It plays a WAV file at the path passed as its first command line arg, or plays a test file if no file path is passed.
+It has a simple ncurses command-line user interface that allows the user to load a file and to start and stop playback.
 For loading the file's data it uses [kfr](https://github.com/kfrlib/kfr), which is a nice library for DSP in C++.
-It has a basic `ncurses` command-line text user interface.

 <p align="center" margin="20px">
 	<img src="images/audio_player.png" alt="drawing" width="500"/>
 </p>

-The colorful arrow in the middle is a real-time sound level indicator.
+The colorful arrow in the middle of the image is a real-time sound level indicator.

 __Main files:__